z3by/ahmadmostafa.com/_posts/build-better-search-in-vuepress-site.md

 date: '2019-12-09'
 slug: build-better-search-in-vuepress-site
 tags:
-- Vue.js
+- vue.js
-- Vuepress
+- vuepress
-- Search
+- search
-- Indexing
+- indexing
 title: Build a better search in Vuepress
 description: How to build better search in vuepress and vue.js
 author: Ahmad Mostafa